holland01/YAQ3R/prog.md

 It'll be important to keep the portion of the code which sends off the list of files to fetch, though (the bundle packaging code in renderer/util.cpp which is executed for both shader-pass images and normal images).

+**1/25/2017**

+Look at OnImageRead and see if there's anything odd going on there: it could be, for example, calling the finishevent too early (which would screw everything else up).